Oladimeji088/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a readme for task two
+This readme is for my new project